jribbens/json-wrangler/README.md

 * Sometimes it won't trigger when it should; this appears to be due to a [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1337294).
 If this happens, just hit Reload and it should work.

 ## Release history

+### 1.4.2 (2022-09-24)

+* MacOS improvements: avoid arrow characters that are not available in the MacOS font, and allow the Command key instead of the Ctrl key.
+* Support 'Copy value' when the value is an object or array.

 ### 1.4.1 (2022-09-13)